7 Tips for Making Your First Time Flying Alone a Breeze

 Passport, change, and glasses.
 Getting ready to pick out a travel insurance.

-3. Pack light
+3. Pack Light

 packing light when flying

-4. Arrive at the airport early
+4. Arrive at the Airport Early

 Give yourself plenty of time to get through security and find your gate.
 Aim to arrive at the airport around two hours before your flight to ensure you have enough time to get through check-in and security.
-If you have TSA pre-check, aren’t checking your bag, or are familiar with the airport you can maybe give yourself a little more time before going to the airport.

-5. Bring entertainment
+5. Bring Entertainment

 Flying alone can be a long and potentially boring experience, so make sure you bring plenty of entertainment with you.
 Pack a book or your Kindle, download some movies or TV shows, or bring a portable gaming device to keep you entertained during the flight.